zuliani99/ALGTG/README.md

 # ALGTG
-## Active Learning strategy using Graph Trusduction Game
+## Active Learning strategy using Graph Transduction Game

 **Active Learning (AL)** aims to leverage the performance of deep models by selecting the most valuable samples to be annotated from a pool of unlabelled data to be annotated and moved into the labeled-training set.
 On the other hand **Game Theory** deals with the study of strategic interactions between rational decision-makers, which are modeled as games.